 We all expressed a wish for the Diaries to continue through at least the first month of occupancy, with (ok, we're asking for the moon, here) a follow-up after a year.
 We didn't get it.
 But I keep wondering what we'd have read had the diaries continued.

-how many little things go wrong, or need adjustment, or some other attention when you move into your newly-built home.
+It is amazing how many little things go wrong, or need adjustment, or some other attention when you move into your newly-built home.
 We haven't even fully moved in, yet, and already we're finding things.

 1. Mysterious knocking of pipes whenever we use the hot water recirculation thingy. ("Thingy" is a technical term, of course.)
 It's purpose is to make hot water available on demand anywhere in the house.
 Since the soaking tub and the -ahem- "shower system" are both on the opposite side of the house from the water heater(s), this seemed to be a good idea.
 But, we can't use it without the loud, insistent and constant knocking.
 So, it's turned off.
 Status: Plumber arrives on Monday morning.